The Key to Successful Healthcare AI Implementations

-Alan Stein is a Vice President at Saxony Partners.
+Alan Stein is the Vice President of Saxony Partners’ healthcare practice.
 Connect with him on LinkedIn.

 For those familiar with Gartner’s proprietary hype curve, you’ll likely find Artificial Intelligence technologies somewhere between “Peak of Inflated Expectations” and the “Trough of Disillusionment.”